stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 * Should we be using `sha256` instead of `md5`?
 Just seems like using a non-broken hash algorithm would make sense.
 However, I'm not sure whether
   * the `sha256sum` tool is sufficiently widespread enough, and
   * the benefit is worth the cost of breaking from the current community norm.
 However, this could also be a good thing for us to be forward thinking.
+* Should we include count quantification using `htseq-count` in the pipeline?